Home > Destinations > Italy

 Pizzas from Pizzarius Roma, cute bottles from a nearby market.

-Walking around in Trastevere and in need of a quick lunch?
-Then head over to Pizzarius Roma.
-This great pizza shop serves delicious to-go pizza slices.
-I mean, how about a fluffy crust topped with fresh tomatoes, homemade pesto, rocket salad, and the freshest mozzarella of them all..?
-This is street food the Italian way, and I love it.
+Bona Pizza serves delicious to-go pizza slices.
+I mean.. how about a fluffy crust topped with fresh tomatoes, homemade pesto, rocket salad, and the freshest mozzarella of them all?
+This is street food the Italian way.

 Price: ✩